 In the Japanese: Second Language course, students develop the skills and knowledge to communicate in Japanese.
 Communication involves the ability to comprehend, interpret and produce visual, spoken and written texts.
+It connects to the world of work, further study and travel and also offers opportunities for students to participate in the sister school and student exchange program between Churchlands SHS and Akashi Nishi in Japan.

-Unit 1 - This unit focuses on "日常生活 Daily Life".
+Unit 1 - This unit focuses on "百常生活 Daily Life".
 Through the three topics: My life, Home life and Daily life, students further develop their communication skills in Japanese and gain a broader insight into the language and culture.